Catching the nation’s deadliest cancer; how lung screening can help

 Those criteria were established by the United States Preventive Services Task Force, an independent committee of physicians and researchers who make recommendations to Medicare about which populations are best served by a variety of different tests.
 For the lung screenings, the guidelines are based on extensive research that indicates this group is at highest risk to be diagnosed with lung cancer.

-In the U.S., lung cancer is the leading cause of death from cancer and is estimated to claim an estimated 158,080 lives in 2016, according to the National Cancer Institute of the National Institutes of Health.
+In the U.S., lung cancer is the leading cause of death from cancer and is estimated to claim 155,870 lives in 2017, according to the National Cancer Institute of the National Institutes of Health.

 Those in the high-risk category who submit to annual lung screenings have a 20 percent better chance of surviving a lung cancer diagnosis thanks to early detection, Paulson said.